paulvanderlaken/dpg-dataday-sql/part2/track3_strategist/level1/strat70.md

   JOIN SNOWFLAKE_SAMPLE_DATA.TPCH_SF1.PART P ON L.L_PARTKEY = P.P_PARTKEY
   JOIN SNOWFLAKE_SAMPLE_DATA.TPCH_SF1.NATION N ON C.C_NATIONKEY = N.N_NATIONKEY
   GROUP BY N.N_NAME, P.P_PARTKEY
-),
-ranked_parts AS (
+)
 SELECT
   nation,
   part_key,
   net_revenue,
-    ROW_NUMBER() OVER (PARTITION BY nation ORDER BY net_revenue DESC) AS rank FROM part_revenue
+  ROW_NUMBER() OVER (PARTITION BY nation ORDER BY net_revenue DESC) AS part_rank FROM part_revenue
-),
-pivoted AS (
-  SELECT
-    nation,
-    MAX(CASE WHEN rank = 1 THEN part_key END) AS top_part_1,
-    MAX(CASE WHEN rank = 2 THEN part_key END) AS top_part_2,
-    MAX(CASE WHEN rank = 3 THEN part_key END) AS top_part_3
-  FROM ranked_parts
-  WHERE rank <= 3
+QUALIFY part_rank <= 3
-  GROUP BY nation
-)
-SELECT * FROM pivoted
-ORDER BY nation;
+ORDER BY nation, part_rank;
 ```

 #### Why this works

-This pattern first ranks parts by revenue within each nation, then pivots those rankings into columns.
-It cleanly separates the steps: aggregation → ranking → reshaping — and results in a readable, presentation-ready output.

-> Note: Often it's preferable to keep data in a long format and perform the pivot in your BI tool.
+This query first computes revenue per part per nation, then ranks each part within its country.
+By using `ROW_NUMBER()` + `PARTITION BY`, you isolate the top 3 for every nation without needing to hardcode or loop.

 #### Business answer

-Each nation has a distinct set of top-revenue parts.
-While some products appear frequently across countries, others are nation-specific — suggesting potential for localized marketing or sourcing strategies.
+This ranking reveals **localized bestsellers** — enabling marketing and procurement teams to align strategies to national preferences.
+Some parts appear across many countries, while others dominate in just one — hinting at regional demand patterns.

 #### Take-aways

-* Use `ROW_NUMBER()` or `RANK()` to create ranked lists within groups.
+* Use `ROW_NUMBER()` + `PARTITION BY` to rank items within grouped categories.
-* Convert long-format rankings into wide-format dashboards using `CASE` + `MAX()`.
-* Clean separation of logic into CTEs helps with debugging and readability.
-* Wide tables are better suited for presentation — long tables are better for deep dives.
+* Long-format output is better for follow-up pivoting and detailed analysis.
+* Even simple group-based ranking can yield actionable geographic insights.
+* `QUALIFY` helps filter directly on window function results without nesting.

 </details>

 <details>
 <summary>🎁 Bonus Exercise (click to expand)</summary>

-Add a column for each product showing its **revenue share within the nation** (as a percentage of total revenue from that nation).
-Which nations are more top-heavy?
+Add a column showing each part's **revenue share within its nation**.

+Which nations are most dominated by a single product?
+Which have a flatter distribution?

 </details>